-This course is an introductory class to help BA3 students prepare for their BA theses in a broadly-defined field of Korea’s international relations.
-The potential topics for BA theses include diverse forms of Korea’s bilateral, regional and global/transnational interactions from the the early 20th century up until today.
-Korea has experienced a drastic transformation of its status in the world – from an isolated country with the late Joseon Dynasty’s closed-door policy to a world-leading country in a variety of fields in the 21st century.
-The transformation of Korea’s role and status on the world stage has not only been led by its own historical, political, and economic development but also by the change of external environment: for instance, the end of World War II and the demise of the Cold War structure.
-This course thus intends to examine both internal and external drivers of this transformation.
-Students are provided with three formats of teaching - lecture, seminar, and reading session - which is designed to equip them with comprehensive knowledge about the causes, process, and results of Korea’s rise in the world.
-Throughout the semester, this course also helps students discover a research subject in this field and formulate a detailed research question and plan for their theses.
+This course is an introductory class to help BA3 students prepare for their BA theses in a broadly-defined field of Korea’s international relations (IR).
+The potential topics for BA theses include diverse forms of South Korea’s bilateral, regional and global/transnational relations from 1945 up until today.
+South Korea has experienced a drastic transformation of its status in the world from a devastated country right after the Korean War to one of the world leaders in various fields in recent decades.
+The transformation of Korea’s role and status on the world stage has not only been led by its own endeavor but also by the change of external environment: for instance, the rise and fall of the Cold War.
+This course thus intends to examine both internal and external drivers of this transformation as well as some key issue areas (such as Korea’s bilateral relations with US, China and Japan, military/security, economy/trade, regional/multilateral diplomacy, democracy, and public/cultural diplomacy) in which South Korea has been deeply involved.
+Through extensive reading and discussion, this course helps students strengthen their knowledge about the causes, process and consequences of Korea’s encounter with the world, thereby enabling them to discover a research topic in IR and formulate a detailed research question and plan for their theses.

 By the end of the course, students are expected to: